Daenerys Targaryen: Casting and development

 Martin said the character was portrayed as older in the television series than her literary counterpart because of child pornography laws.
 Tamzin Merchant played Daenerys in the pilot episode.
 After receiving a negative reception at private viewings, HBO ordered the pilot to be reshot and recast.
 Elizabeth Olsen also auditioned, reading the role with two accents as the producers weren't sure if they wanted a British accent for the role, but didn't receive a callback.
-Clarke was recast as Daenerys following an audition in 2010.
+Emilia Clarke was recast as Daenerys following an audition in 2010.
 Weiss and Benioff said, "Emilia was the only person we saw—and we saw hundreds—who could carry the full range that Daenerys required."

 Clarke said the role of Daenerys was "not your typical bonnet duty that you have to go through as a young British actress".
 Reflecting on the character's evolution in the television series, she stated: "Throughout the season she's had an insane transformation from someone who barely even spoke and timidly did everything her brother said into a mother of dragons and a queen of armies and a killer of slave masters.
 She's a very Joan of Arc-style character."
 Clarke said she accepts appearing in nude scenes if "a nude scene forwards a story or is shot in a way that adds insight into characters".
 She added that "sometimes explicit scenes are required and make sense for the characters/story, as they do in Westeros" and that she can discuss with a director how to make a gratuitously nude scene more subtle.
 Clarke has used a body double in past background non-nude appearances, however, particularly Rosie Mac in season 5.

 In October 2014, Clarke and several other key cast members, all contracted for six seasons of the series, renegotiated their deals to include a potential seventh season and salary increases for seasons five, six, and seven.
 The Hollywood Reporter called the raises "huge", noting the deal would make the performers "among the highest-paid actors on cable TV".
 Deadline Hollywood put the cost for season five at "close to $300,000 an episode" for each actor, and in June 2016, The Hollywood Reporter noted the performers would each be paid "upward of $500,000 per episode" for seasons seven and the potential eighth season.
 In 2017, Clarke became one of the highest paid actors on television, earning between $1.2 and $2 million per episode.
 (Note: The Hollywood Reporter reported the salary per episode to be £1.2 million while The Telegraph reported £2 million per episode.)